 “It’s outrageous to place Nguyen Ngoc Nhu Quynh on trial truly for using her proper to free expression to call for government reform and responsibility,” stated Phil Robertson, deputy Asia director at Human Rights Watch.
-“The scandal here isn’t what Mother Mushroom said, however Hanoi’s cussed refusal to repeal draconian, rights-abusing legal guidelines that punish nonviolent dissent and tarnish Vietnam’s global recognition.”
+“The scandal here isn’t what Mother Mushroom said; however, Hanoi’s cussed refusal to repeal draconian, rights-abusing legal guidelines that punish nonviolent dissent and tarnish Vietnam’s global recognition.”

-Nguyen Ngoc Nhu Quynh, who’s 38, blogs underneath the pen call Mother Mushroom (Me Nam).
-The pen name got here from her 11-yr-vintage daughter whom she calls “Mushroom.”
+Nguyen Ngoc Nhu Quynh, 38, blogs under the pen called Mother Mushroom (Me Nam).
+The pen name got here from her 11-yr-vintage daughter, whom she calls “Mushroom.”
 International donors and alternate companions must publicly condemn her arrest and urge the Vietnamese authorities to, without delay, unconditionally launch her.

 Related More Articles :